ray-project/ray/doc/source/ray-observability/monitoring-debugging/limiting-memory-usage.rst

 Limiting the memory usage
 =========================

-The application may consume a large amount of heap space and causes the node to run out of memory.
-When that happens the operating system will start killing worker or raylet processes, which breaks Ray.
-It may stall the metrics and if this happens on the head node, it may stall the :ref:`dashboard <ray-dashboard>` or other control processes and causes Ray to fail.
+If application tasks or actors consume a large amount of heap space, it can cause the node to run out of memory (OOM).
+When that happens, the operating system will start killing worker or raylet processes, disrupting the application.
+OOM may also stall metrics and if this happens on the head node, it may stall the :ref:`dashboard <ray-dashboard>` or other control processes and cause the cluster to become unusable.

-In this section we will go over
+In this section we will go over:

 - What is the memory monitor and how it works